I love December. Things slow down, feel more casual, and I can look forward to the year ahead.

 Worst case, you’ve just put yourself top of mind again – even if that doesn’t pay off for weeks or months.
 There is a mad rush for time on peoples’ calendar in January, and you’re definitely putting yourself at the top of the list.

-December doesn’t have to be a slow month.
+Even if you’re just starting, December doesn’t have to be a slow month.
 Start some conversations!